monerodocs/md/docs/interacting/monerod-reference.md

 | Option                             | Description
 |------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------
 | `--keep-alt-blocks`                | Keep alternative blocks on restart.
 May help with researching reorgs etc. [Commit](https://github.com/monero-project/monero/pull/5524).
-Research project [noncesense.org](https://noncesense.org/).
+Research project by [noncesense research lab](https://noncesense-research-lab.github.io/).
 | `--test-drop-download`             | For net tests: in download, discard ALL blocks instead checking/saving them (very fast).
 | `--test-drop-download-height`      | Like test-drop-download but discards only after around certain height.
 By default `0`.
 | `--regtest`                        | Run in a regression testing mode.